Factorio-Access/launcher-audio/README.md

 }
 ```

+**Waveform notes:**
+- Waveforms are initialized at a zero-crossing phase to avoid clicks on start (except square waves, which have no zero crossing)
+- `fade_out` values below ~0.05 seconds may not produce an audible fade due to audio buffer timing.
+Use at least 0.05s for reliable fade-outs.

 ## Volume, Pan, and Time-based Parameters

 Volume, pan, and pitch can be static values or time-based envelopes.
 Please note that time-based envelopes may be